Sopwith Triplane: Production

 Between July 1916 and January 1917, the Admiralty issued two contracts to Sopwith for a total of 95 Triplanes, two contracts to Clayton & Shuttleworth Ltd. for a total of 46 aircraft, and one contract to Oakley & Co.
 Ltd. for 25 aircraft.
-Seeking modern aircraft for the Royal Flying Corps (RFC), the War Office also issued a contract to Clayton & Shuttleworth for 106 Triplanes.
+Seeking modern aircraft for the Royal Flying Corps, the War Office also issued a contract to Clayton & Shuttleworth for 106 Triplanes.

 Quantity production of the type commenced in late 1916.
-The first Sopwith-built Triplanes were delivered to Clayton & Shuttleworth, who delivered their first Triplane on 2 December 1916.
-A renewed urgency amongst the Allied Powers for high performance combat aircraft came following the emergence of the Albatros D.II, which entered service with Imperial Germany around this same time frame, which threatened Allied aerial supremacy.
+The first Sopwith-built Triplanes were delivered to Clayton & Shuttleworth, which delivered its first Triplane on 2 December 1916.
+A renewed urgency amongst the Allied Powers for high-performance combat aircraft came following the emergence of the Albatros D.II, which entered service with Imperial Germany around this same time, which threatened Allied aerial supremacy.
 In February 1917, the War Office agreed to exchange its Triplane orders for the Admiralty's SPAD S.VII contracts.

 While both Sopwith and Clayton & Shuttleworth successfully fulfilled their RNAS production orders, Oakley, which had no prior experience building aircraft, delivered only three Triplanes before its contract was cancelled during October 1917.
 For unknown reasons, the RFC Triplane contract issued to Clayton & Shuttleworth was simply cancelled rather than being transferred to the RNAS.
 Total production of the type amounted to 147 aircraft.